mwojtyczka/databricks-shared-clusters-cost-calculator/README.md

 only specific rows can be viewed by specific departments/users.
 The table can be joined to the User Info table (`user_info`) to retrieve additional contextual information about the users (e.g. cost center, department), and to the Budget table (`budget`) to get info about spending limits.
+Examples are included in the project as part of the alerts and the dashboard.

 ### Cost Calculation